Proof of the Dubrovin conjecture and analysis of the tritronqu\'ee solutions of $P_I$: Analysis of for

 To analyze \eqref{eq:syst3} we use the norm $\|\boldsymbol{\delta}\|^{(\frac12)}=\max\{\|\delta\|,\tfrac12\|\delta'\|\}$ where $\|f\|$ is the sup norm on $[t_0,0]$. \begin{Proposition} (i) The nonlinear operator $\hat{N}$ in \eqref{eq:syst3} is contractive in the disc $\{\boldsymbol{\delta}:\|\boldsymbol{\delta}\|^{(\frac12)} \leqslant1/158\}$; the contractivity factor is $<1/6$.

 (ii) We have $\ve_1=\|\delta-a_1J_1-a_2 J_2\|<1/1500$, $\ve_2:=\|\delta'-a_1J'_1-a_2 J'_2\|<1/658.$

 (iii) Let $a={87}/{469}$ and $b=41/134$.
 We have

-\end{Proposition} The proof of (i) is a simple calculation based on the estimates in Proposition \ref{Pes}.
+\end{Proposition} \begin{Note} The values of $a$ and $b$ are rational approximations of $g_0 $ and $g_0^\prime$ at $t=0$ (see \eqref{eq:defgt}).
+They are, as expected, consistent with the ones numerically calculated in \cite{Nalini}. \end{Note} The proof of (i) is a simple calculation based on the estimates in Propositions \eqref{Pp16} and \eqref{Pp17}.
 The integrals are estimated crudely, by placing an absolute value on all terms and multiplying with the length of the interval, $17/10.$

 For (ii) we note that

 (iii) At $t=0$ ($s=1.7$) we have

 where we used (ii), \eqref{eq:defgt}, \eqref{eq:eqJ12} and \eqref{eq:vala12}; $g'(0)$ is estimated in a very similar way.